stacks-network/stacks/README.md

 <a name="overview"/>
 ## Overview

-### The Open Name System
+### The Openname System

-The Open Name System (ONS) is a protocol that extends DNS by supporting the registration and resolution of:
+The Openname System (ONS) is a protocol that extends DNS by supporting the registration and resolution of:

 1. user handles on the blockchain
 1. domains on the blockchain (design phase)